dealingwith/poole/resume.md

 - [Minecraft U](http://minecraftu.org/) focuses on teaching problem-solving and programming techniques in a safe, encouraging ecosystem centered around Minecraft.
 - [View the curriculum](https://github.com/MinecraftU/mcu-curriculum).
 - Read a little bit about the [product development camp](http://bit.ly/2aZpglW) I ran last summer.

-### CTO, Modern Message
-SaaS Product Development / 2013 to present

-- I lead a team of 7 full-stack Ruby on Rails developers, UX designers and growth hackers.
-- As the technology lead for the company, my responsibilities run the gamut...code, testing, infrastructure, technical strategy, security, product management, recruiting, developer happiness...
-- I am particularly proud of the team I've helped to build and the agile development methodology we've established, as well as the data-driven design process we've employed.
-- Manage the code for a large front-end Backbone application

 ### Cofounder, Extra Sauce
 Digital Agency / 2011 to 2012